valentingalea/splash-damage-talks/mdx/UE4.md

 TODO: attrib icon
 TODO: thanks to the team
+TODO: about me page
+TODO: more pre-amble about the coding standard -> that it's UE4 heavy
+TODO: insert back coding actor
+TODO: blueprint standard validation confusing before showing them
+TODO: move the asset naming out of def and into validation (maybe add back the dir structure)
+TODO: buildgraph code / data depend remove (too complicated to explain)
+TODO: expand more on the macro test
+TODO: hard transition from game module layout to batch file
+TODO: add more spacing for the splash engine anim

 WORK: talk to Mark V about TA tools
 WORK: get more/better chapter imgs